Uncategorised

 Spring 2025 KBMP Meeting- May 7th in Yreka

-This meeting will be held following the Klamath Basin Fisheries Collaborative (KBFC) Annual Meeting on May 6th.
-Both events will be at the Karuk Tribal Housing Authority.
+This meeting was held following the Klamath Basin Fisheries Collaborative (KBFC) Annual Meeting on May 6th.
+Both events were at the Karuk Tribal Housing Authority.

 May 6th- KBFC Agenda